-The Wisconsin DPI approved educational leadership graduate program in Administration and Supervision at National Louis University is designed for licensed and experienced educators who want to take on leadership roles — including principal positions — in K-12 educational settings.
+The Wisconsin DP-approved Master's in Educational Leadership in Administration and Supervision at National Louis University is designed for licensed and experienced educators who want to take on leadership roles — including principal positions — in K-12 educational settings.

-Consider getting your graduate degree in education at NLU if you:
+Consider getting your graduate degree in Educational Leadership at NLU if you:

 - Want to earn your Wisconsin Type 10 Director of Instruction and Type 51 Principal licenses.